 Choose images that reveal the perspective grid, the grid system, or grids as a theme.

 ⊕ For this week, create a Pinterest Board called “The GRid” and add 20 images to that board using the guidelines above.
 Submit your link in the form below.

 Share and Discuss

 Emulate and Create

 Choose an artwork by a famous artist that features grids or perspective grids.
-In Photoshop, add guidelines (see the videos above) either just simple guidelines in a grid or a perspective grid.
+In Photoshop (or whichever tool you’re using), add perspective guidelines (see the videos above) or just simple guidelines in a grid.
 Take a screenshot of the image with the grid and upload that as your “emulate” assigment.